grob3/garyrobinsoniii-resume/README.md

    - Ensure the directory selected is / (root) for the gh-pages branch
    - Save your changes

-Your frontend will be automatically deployed to `https://your-username.github.io/your-repo-name/` whenever you push changes to your main branch.
+Your frontend will be automatically deployed to `https://grob3.github.io/garyrobinsoniii-resume/` and `https://garyrobinsoniii.com/` whenever you push changes to your main branch.

 ### Backend (e.g., Render, Heroku, Vercel Functions)